between0n1/increazing_website/README.md

 # Now available with:
 - top 15 trending hashtags from Twitter (using API)
 - top 10 trending searches from Google
+- top 15 trending post from reddit (including image or video)
 # To-do:
 - website design
 - now the project is using flask development server, but I have to use a server for production deployment